Calculating the ROI of Water Use in Buildings

 At Epic Cleantec, we conduct a free, detailed assessment for each project to calculate its ROI.
 In this assessment, we:

 - Examine the project’s location, size, program, and goals;

 - Produce a water balance to understand annual water use for your project and the impact a reuse system can have;

-- Identify any available incentives for the location;
+- Identify any available incentives or grants for the location;

 - Select a system with the smallest footprint and the highest impact;